vippsas/vipps-partner/README.md

 **Please note:** Vipps can not share information about the status of a merchant's agreement or product orders.
-The reason for this is that we need explicit consent from the merchant to share this information with the partner, and the consent must also be possiblew to withdraw.
+This is because we need explicit consent from the merchant to share this information with the partner, and the consent must also be possiblew to withdraw.
 We have not been able to prioritize implementing this consent management.
 Also: Some applications may be declined due to too high risk, suspicion of fraud, etc.